-Generally, we use the standard deadlines for giving you our decision for a Medicare Part B prescription drug, we will give you an answer within 72 hours after we receive your request.
+For standard coverage decisions we use the standard deadlines.

+This means we will give you an answer within 14 calendar days after we receive your request for a medical item or service.
+If your request is for a Medicare Part B prescription drug, we will give you an answer within 72 hours after we receive your request.